Below you will find answers to a number of questions that we are frequently asked about the Wilderness Travel Course.

 Must I attend all of the class sessions and outings to Graduate?

 In order to graduate from WTC, you must attend all ten classroom sessions and all four outings.
 In addition, complete two post-course experience trips and submit your completed student registration card.
 If you have not yet completed all graduation requirements, you have up to one year to make them up and graduate.
 Any makeup classroom session or course outing is subject to availability, approval by your group leader, possible fees and is not guaranteed.
 Hang on to your Student Card as this is your record of what you have completed.
 Notify your Group Leader to discuss the possibility of making up a course session or outing.
 Experience trips made up the following year need only be entered on your Student Card and turned in to your Area Registrar.
+Special Rule for 2022 Course: Students will not be precluded from graduating for missing classes or outings due to illness and every effort will be made by group leadership to provide commensurate make-up work for missed classes and outings.

 Can I make up class sessions or outings that I miss because of a legitimate excuse?

 We encourage you to do everything that you can to make the classroom sessions and outings with your own group.
 You can usually arrange to do a specific class session with another area group if you are forced to miss one.
 Your group leader will discuss with you options if you miss an outing.
 Making up an outing requires both the approval of your group leader and the group leader in the make-up area.
+For the 2022 course, due to pandemic safety precautions, students will not be able to make up missed classes or outings in other areas.
+Your group leader will attempt to find suitable make-ups.

 What is the required textbook?